codefoster/codefoster.com/source/_drafts/Using-Promises.md

 So here&rsquo;s what we do.
 We initiate the data load from the app&rsquo;s activated event and save the resulting promise somewhere where it will be accessible to the home page.
 I just added it dynamically onto the WinJS.Application object (not sure if that&rsquo;s recommended or not, but it works great :) Then from the home page, we simply access that object and hang a .done on it.
 Easy.

-Here&rsquo;s the data load call from my app activated event&hellip;
+Here&rsquo;s the data load call from my app activated event...;

 <pre class="brush: js;">
 WinJS.Application.dataLoadedPromise = Data.initializeAsync();</pre>

-&hellip;and here&rsquo;s where I want to start work on my home page data, but only after the data is loaded&hellip;
+...;and here&rsquo;s where I want to start work on my home page data, but only after the data is loaded...;

 <pre class="brush: js;">
 var hubItemsList = new WinJS.Binding.List();